 Designated Safeguarding Lead, Deputy Designated Safeguarding Leads, Guidance Managers and Progress Directors are responsible for referring pupils to counsellors and to outside agencies from the school.
-Please do not make referrals yourself unless you believe a child protection referral to the police or Childrens Services is necessary and the designated person does not agree. ('What to do if you're worried a child is being abused', DFE, March 2015).
+Please do not make referrals yourself unless you believe a child protection referral to the police or Children's Services is necessary and the designated person does not agree.